beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

    </form>
 ```

 Let us assume this form is hosted at - https://api.example-bpp.com/getForm?id=t8923y4ryu328473y4

 The BPP can choose to send this form at an Item level or at an order level.
 To keep things simple, let us send this form at an order level.

 Let us assume, the Logistics BAP has already declared the intent (via search), received the catalogs (via on_search), selected a specific item ( via select), and has received a quote(via on_select).

-#### Form identification
+### Form identification

-When the BAP calls init, the Logistics BPP sends the following order object
+When the Logistics BAP calls init, the Logistics BPP sends the following order object

 ```
 {